With the retabling of Budget 2023 right around the corner, the anticipation is building up.

 Then, how can the government help the M40?
 Well, one of the more popular suggestions are tax breaks and exemptions from stamp duties for property purchase.
 Some experts have also called for the return of budget shops, which can help the M40 stave off the effects of the rising cost of living.

-Judging from the people I asked, it seems like the government will have to go out of their way to appease some of the things asked for right here.
+Judging from the people I asked, it seems like the government will have to continue to balance the needs of the population trying to find their footing post-pandemic and are faced with rising inflation eating into their income.
 However, the government still has to consider the larger impact on the economy as well.